Holiday protocols: Secret Santa with Quint 🎅

 var gabrielas_memory: str -> Set[str]

-This is what I will be memorizing during the game: for each person that gets themself, who has already drawn by the time they got themself.
-Let's think of an example, using the Quint team as the set of participants (that is Set("Gabriela", "Igor", "Jure", "Shon", "Thomas")): Let's say Shon draws and confirms, then Igor draws and confirms, then Thomas draws and makes a negative confirmation.
+): Let's say Shon draws and confirms, then Igor draws and confirms, then Thomas draws and makes a negative confirmation.
 At that point, I know that neither Shon nor Igor had drawn Thomas, otherwise, the paper with Thomas' name wouldn't be in the bowl when he drew.
-So my memory map becomes Map("Thomas" -> Set("Shon", "Igor", "Thomas")), which tells me that neither Shon nor Igor is Thomas' santa.
-Thomas themself is also part of the set because that makes things easier to represent, but we could also choose to remove the participant themself from the set.
+So my memory map becomes Map("Thomas" -> Set("Shon", "Igor", "Thomas"))

-This memorization is only relevant in the redraw strategy, as the reset strategy reinitializes the whole process on self-sdraws, making any memorization useless from that point on.
+This memorization is only relevant in the redraw strategy, as the reset strategy reinitializes the whole process on self-draws, making any memorization useless from that point on.
 Therefore, let's only play with memorization in the redraw version.
 For that let's define how the memory variable is initialized and updated:

 action init = all {